Alt-Org/Altzone-Server/README.md

 In order to start the API, you need to run the following commands in the terminal(project root repository):
 1. ```tsc -w```
 2. ```node dist/index.js```

-The API will start at http://localhost:8080 by default Do not forget to terminate processes in the end (both tsc and node) by pressing Ctrl+C in terminal.
+The API will start at http://localhost:8080 by default.

+Do not forget to terminate processes in the end (both tsc and node) by pressing Ctrl+C in terminal.

 *Currently, the API is only available to run in development mode